No Passion so effectually robs the mind of all its powers of acting and reasoning as fear: Edmund Burke

 I pay much closer attention these days to feelings that stir me.
 What arises and why it’s there.
 Instead of shrugging them off, I coax them closer towards me.
 I recognise that any sense of discomfort is asking me to pay close attention to something I have failed to deal with.
 A personal, embedded dark place that still lurks beneath the surface.

-Fear and Anxiety have presented me with some of my greatest lessons.
+Fear and Anxiety have become my greatest teachers.
 I recognise the value in their presence and understand that they are merely the vehicle to support and elevate my growth.
 It doesn’t mean I don’t still experience moments of struggle.
 I’ve just become better at managing how to navigate my way through it and recognising that the more we resist, the further afar we venture from facing our truth and the enormity of what can be learned when we decide to give in to trust and walk through it…

 Happy Travels…Paula x